MarcioSobel/first-js-project/README.md

-# first-js-project
+My first JS Project!
-My first project using Javascript.
-I've used Hyperplexed's video as a guide!
+I've used [Hyperplexed's video](https://youtu.be/PkADl0HubMY) as a guide to this; but I'm happy to finally start with js